London – Shoreditch

 Clos Thou, Supreme de Thou 2010, Jurancon France.
 Complemented the dessert fruits I had but a review suggests that it’s not best drunk on it’s own.
 The 2014 is €17.50 here.

 UPDATE: Clove Club now ask that their diners pay in advance, to cut down on losing money on no-shows.
-It should also cut down on problems mine.
+It will also hopefully cut down on problems like the one I had.